ros-controls/ros2_controllers/joint_trajectory_controller/doc/userdoc.rst

   Default: false

 start_with_holding (bool)
-  If true, start with holding position after activation
+  If true, start with holding position after activation.
+Otherwise, now command will be sent until the first trajectory is received.

   Default: true